Go West, Young Man!

 It's fascinating to discover, merely through an Internet search for instance, that a large number of Choquette's live all across the United States.
 As our research progresses, and American pen pals write to us, we are in a position to re-capture the road travelled by some of the American pioneers.

-From Marieville, Quebec to Garden, Michigan and Campbell, Nebraska.
+From Marieville, Quebec to Garden,

 Thanks to Internet correspondence, between Leila Belkora, of Napierville, Illinois, and Mary Kusterer, of Pincoming, Michigan, and ourselves, and Ms. Lee Jones's data, (from Sign Lane, Utah), we are in a position to re-create migration patterns that explain the presence of many Choquette's in the United States today.